 The Residential Sprinkler Association (RSA) has a website devoted to this subject and has for more detailed information than I can provide.
 The RSA represents a wide variety of people and organisations committed to promoting the wider use of fire sprinklers for life safety.
 They include, Fire and Rescue Service, Sprinkler head manufacturers, Pipe and fittings manufacturers, Sprinkler Installers and Consultants all dedicated to reducing fire casualties.
 Visit their site The Residential Sprinkler Association (RSA) Website.

-A new approval scheme for installers of residential sprinklers has been launched by LPCB.
+LPCB offers an approval scheme for installers of residential sprinklers.
 LPS 1301 has been prepared by an expert group drawn from installers, local government and insurers.

 Categories:Fire Safety Equipment